kiba/Writings/fac/chp5_a_new_bastion.md

 However, those unknown contacts are all sharp angles and stuff.
 Clearly man-made.
 It was automatically not-shoot.

 The unknown aircrafts tried to make radio contact, which took me a while to figure out the frequency they were using.
 Then I signaled them back with morse code, which they can interpret as pattern.
-They landed some distance away, and approached Bastion Charles on foot.
+They landed some distance away, and set up a camp.
+Then we started talking over radio until we find a language we both mutually understand.

-First contact is made.
+We made first contact with them once they approached Bastion Charles.